Updated April 02, 2023.

 Unfortunately the euphoria didn't last long, when, at a meeting of the full council on March 29 a unanimous decision was taken to still include in the towns Core Strategy, the same Greenfield land for development.

-We are sorry to report that the Tory led council gave the go-ahead 20 October 2011 for the Greenfield's to be developed.
+We are sorry to report that the Conservative led council gave the go-ahead 20 October 2011 for the Greenfield's to be developed.
 But at least the woods and ancient Titnore lane are safe for now!
 On 15 October 2014 a Reserved Matters application relating to estate roads, drainage and foul sewage issues was passed.
 It seems there are 3 other Reserved Matters applications to be heard before the development can start.
-October 22, 2016.
-About 60 houses have so far been built.